HumanSignal/label-studio/docs/source/guide/prompts_create.md

 * A project that meets the following criteria:
   * Text-based data set (meaning you are annotating text and not image or video files).
   * The labeling configuration for the project must be set up to use single-class classification (`choice="single"`).
-  * (Optional, depending on your [use case](prompts_overview#Use-cases) and if you want to evaluate for accuracy for your prompt) At least one task with a [ground truth annotation](quality#Define-ground-truth-annotations-for-a-project).
+  * (Optional, depending on your [use case](prompts_overview#Use-cases) and if you want to evaluate the accuracy of your prompt) - At least one task with a [ground truth annotation](quality#Define-ground-truth-annotations-for-a-project).

 ## API key